Winter Destinations Throughout Laurel Highlands

 Laurel Mountain Ski Area

-After a long day in the cold and snow, check into your guest room at the Seven Springs Mountain Resort for some much-needed relaxation.
-The resort offers comfortable guest rooms and gorgeous slopeside townhomes — perfect for the ultimate family vacation or a romantic weekend.
+After a long day in the cold and snow, check back into your guest room at the Seven Springs Mountain Resort for some much-needed relaxation.
+The resort offers comfortable guest rooms and gorgeous slope side townhomes — perfect for the ultimate family vacation or a romantic weekend.

-Your next stop is at Nemacolin Woodlands Resort, a 50-minute drive south from Seven Springs, offers you a welcome opportunity to unwind and rejuvenate.
+Your next stop is Nemacolin, a 50-minute drive south from Seven Springs, offering you a welcome opportunity to unwind and rejuvenate.
 Nemacolin is a peaceful getaway surrounded by scenic woodlands that offers a true winter escape.
-The resort features an internationally acclaimed spa and fitness center that includes The Grove children's spa, which offers a relaxing setting that invites guests ages 5 to 13 to experience and appreciate the benefits of a spa experience while adults enjoy their treatments.
+The resort features the Woodlands Spa and Salon, an internationally acclaimed spa and fitness center that offer a relaxing setting for all to enjoy their treatments.

-When you’re recharged, head outside and explore some of Nemacolin's 2,000 wooded acres.
-This time of year, there's snowshoeing, skiing and snowboarding, tubing, and cross-country skiing, but what will really make your trip truly memorable is dogsledding — there’s an exclusive team of trained sled dogs just waiting to give you an unforgettable ride through the scenic landscape of the Laurel Highlands.
+When you’re recharged, go outside and explore some of Nemacolin's 2,000 wooded acres.
+Their list of winter activities includes snowshoeing, skiing and snowboarding, tubing, cross-country skiing, and even dogsledding when conditions allow that will give you an unforgettable ride through the scenic landscape of the Laurel Highlands.

-Nemacolin's six lodging options cater to everyone's personal choice, each sporting a variety of amenities.
+Nemacolin's variety of lodging options cater to everyone's personal choice, each sporting wonderful amenities.